chocolatey-community/PSAdt-Webinar/README.md

 If you would like to use the PSAdt app's uninstallation methods, or the package does not remove the software correctly, copy the included `chocolateyUninstall.ps1` file from this repository to the tools directory of your new Chocolatey package, and run `choco pack` against the package nuspec to include the script in the compiled Chocolatey package.

-With the script include, Chocolatey will attempt to use the PSAdt app's uninstallation instruction set.
+With the script included, Chocolatey will attempt to use the PSAdt app's uninstallation instruction set.

 ## Additional Resources